autohub7/obsidian-tab-rotator/README.md

 # Obsidian Tab Rotator

 The Tab Rotator Plugin is an Obsidian plugin that enables users to rotate the currently opened tabs in their Obsidian workspace.
-With this plugin, users can easily move through their opened tabs by rotating them to the left or right, instead of manually clicking through each one.
+With this plugin, users can easily move through their opened tabs by rotating them to the right or left, instead of manually clicking through each one.

 ## Features
-Rotate tabs to the left or right with a specific interval
+Rotate tabs to the right or left with a specified interval

 ![Example](example.gif)